 5. Payment of fees

-5.1 When any vehicle is parked in a parking space the driver of that vehicle shall immediately:
+5.1 When any vehicle is parked in a parking space or area the driver of that vehicle shall immediately:

-- insert in the parking meter installed at that space, the prescribed fee so that the meter mechanism is activated, or
+- insert in the parking meter installed at that space, or area, the prescribed fee so that the meter mechanism is activated, or

-- activate a prepaid parking or other payment device approved by Council.
+- activate a prepaid parking or other payment device (for example, making payment using an electronic application) approved by the Council.

-Any vehicle may be lawfully parked in a parking space during the period which has been paid for.
+Any vehicle may be lawfully parked in a parking space or area during the period which has been paid for.

 6. Parking at multiple parking meters

 6.1 No driver of a vehicle shall park that vehicle in a parking meter area controlled by a multiple parking meter without complying with the directions and requirements indicated by any multiple parking meter and relevant notices installed at the area.
-Compliance will include paying the prescribed fee to cover the period of parking, receiving and displaying a ticket from the multiple parking meter in respect of that payment, or activating a prepaid parking or other payment device approved by Council as the case may be.
+Compliance will include paying the prescribed fee to cover the period of parking, receiving and (if a print ticket is required) displaying a ticket from the multiple parking meter in respect of that payment, or activating a prepaid parking or other payment device approved by the Council as the case may be.

 6.2 The driver of a vehicle shall:

-- park that vehicle so that it is contained wholly within a parking space.
+- park that vehicle so that it is contained wholly within a parking space where marked, or area.

-- place the ticket authorising the vehicle to be parked at the multiple parking meter, on the inside of the vehicle's windscreen closest to the kerb, so that the information is visible to inspection from outside the vehicle, or in the case of other payment devices approved by the Council, as directed in that approval.
+- (if a print ticket is required to be displayed) place the ticket authorising the vehicle to be parked at the multiple parking meter, on the inside of the vehicle's windscreen closest to the kerb, so that the information is visible to inspection from outside the vehicle, or in the case of other payment devices approved by the Council, as directed in that approval.

 - not display an obsolete ticket.

-6.3 In a parking meter area controlled by a multiple parking meter, an Authorised Officer may exercise all of the powers conferred under section 68BA of the Transport Act 1962 and any of the relevant powers under section 113 and section 139 of the Land Transport Act 1998.
+6.3 In a parking meter area controlled by a multiple parking meter, an authorised officer may exercise any of the relevant powers under section 113, section 128E and section 139 of the Land Transport Act 1998.

 6.4 No person shall park any vehicle in any aisle, entry or exit lane of any parking meter area controlled by a multiple parking meter.